a-g-hantash/log-analysis-project/README.md

 11. Run the database with the following command: `psql -d news`

-12. Run the commands in the [createViews.sql] file located with this project to create the needed views in the database to successfully run the project.
+12. Run the [createViews.sql] file to create the needed views in the database to successfully run the project.
 Run the command: `psql -d news -f createViews.sql` in the terminal

 13. Run the command `python reportingTool.py` to run the python program and fetch the query results.